Siege of Leith: Mines and code

 Mary of Guise sent letters to d'Oysel describing what her spies had found out about these works.
 On 19 May she wrote in code that the English were mining at the Citadel, St Anthony's Flanker, and the Mill Bulwark.
 The English were confident that their mines would be deeper than any French counter-mines.
 Guise now found it more difficult to send her letters into Leith, and this one was captured and deciphered.

 The English ambassador in France, Nicholas Throckmorton, discovered that Mary of Guise had obtained details of the plans for the 7 May assault.
 She had also changed her ciphers.
 Throckmorton intercepted a letter meant for Jacques de la Brosse from Mary of Guise's brothers.
 He hoped to infiltrate his agent Ninian Cockburn into Leith posing as the messenger.
 He gave Ninian, a captain in the Garde Écossaise, the alias "Beaumont".

 By 18 June 1560, after Mary of Guise had died, the French at Edinburgh Castle realised their cipher was in English hands, and they advised the Leith garrison to continue to use the code in letters that might be captured, to spread disinformation that would be advantageous in the ongoing peace negotiations.
 The coded advice letter itself was intercepted by the English and deciphered.
-It also suggested the use of fire signals to advertise how much longer they could last, as food was short, for the benefit of the French diplomats at Edinburgh Castle.
+The letter also suggested the use of fire signals to advertise how much longer they could last, as food was short, for the benefit of the French diplomats at Edinburgh Castle.
 Signal beacons were to be lit on St Anthony's Church or the Citadel or both, half an hour before midnight.
+The letter was obtained in Edinburgh by William Cecil who hoped that either Mr Hampton (Bernard Hampton) or "Mr Sommer" could decipher it.
+Cecil would have paid £100 to have Somers with him in Edinburgh.
+The text was deciphered, put into "Throckmorton's cipher", and sent back to the negotiators in Edinburgh.